 It's a fantastic way to deliver digital lessons!
 It's a way to curate resources and develop lessons that allow students to explore and engage with content, and then create and share their learning.
 The term "Hyperdoc" was coined by an amazing trio of educators, Lisa Highfil, Sarah Landis, and Kelly Hilton.
 You can find their book, The Hyperdoc Handbook, on Amazon.
+Check out this Hyperdoc on Harvest Holidays designed for second or third grade students.

 Get your own copy of this Hyperdoc here.
 Please adapt to meet the needs of your students.
 Remember, some of the resources listed require subscriptions!
 Personalize this activity so it fits your students' needs, your learning environment, and the tools and resources you have available.